Democracy indices: Difficulties in measuring democracy

 Democracy is a multifaceted concept encompassing the functioning of diverse institutions, many of which are challenging to measure.
-As a result, limitations arise in quantifying and econometrically analyzing democracy's potential effects or its relationships with other phenomena, such as inequality, poverty, and education. etc. Given the challenges of obtaining reliable data on within-country variations in aspects of democracy, much of the academic focus has been on cross-country comparisons.
+As a result, limitations arise in analyzing democracy's potential impacts or its relationships with other phenomena, such as inequality, poverty, and education. etc. Given the challenges of obtaining reliable data on within-country variations in aspects of democracy, much of the academic focus has been on cross-country comparisons.
 However, significant variations in democratic institutions can exist within individual countries, highlighting the limitations of such an approach.

 Another dimension of the difficulty in measuring democracy lies in the ongoing debate between minimalist and maximalist definitions of democracy.
 A minimalist conception of democracy defines democracy by primarily considering the essence of democracy; such as electoral procedures.
 A maximalist definition of democracy can include outcomes, such as economic or administrative efficiency, into measures of democracy.
-Some aspects of democracy, such as responsiveness or accountability, are generally not included in democracy indices due to the difficulty measuring these aspects.
-Other aspects, such as judicial independence or quality of the electoral system, are included in some democracy indices but not in others.
+Some aspects of democracy, such as responsiveness or accountability, are generally not included in democracy indices / rankings due to the difficulty measuring these aspects.
+Other aspects, such as judicial independence or quality of the electoral system, are included in some democracy indices / rankings but not in others.

 Some measures of democracy, such as Freedom House and Polity IV, adopt a maximalist understanding of democracy by analyzing indicators that extend beyond mere electoral procedures.
 These measures aim to capture broader dimensions of democratic governance, reflecting a more comprehensive view of political systems.
 These measures attempt to gauge contestation and inclusion; two features Robert Dahl argued are essential in democracies that successfully promote accountable governments.
 The democratic rating given by these mainstream measures can vary greatly depending on the indicators and evidence they deploy.
 The definition of democracy utilized by these measures is important because of the discouraging and alienating power such ratings can have, particularly when determined by indicators which are biased toward Western democracies.

 Dieter Fuchs and Edeltraud Roller argue that accurately measuring the quality of democracy requires complementing objective metrics with subjective measurements that reflect the perspectives and experiences of citizens.
 Similarly, Quinton Mayne and Brigitte Geißel also defend that the quality of democracy does not depend exclusively on the performance of institutions, but also on the citizens' own dispositions and commitment.